laicar/srpg-studio-eclogia/README.md

 **Utils**
 - UnitCommand is a template for a custom unit command (one of the options when you select a unit).

+**Graphics**
+- blank-charchip is a charchip for any unit you want to be invisible (like walls if you use units for them).
+Remember to make copies of it with -a to -c to give the engine alternate colors.
+- [McMagister mapchip](https://github.com/McMagister/srpg-studio-stuff/tree/master/32px%20FE-style%20Tileset) edits: Besides rearranging the layout, I added alternate 1-tile-high vertical cliffs, more layouts for the cliff corners, breakable walls, and an additional pillar tile.

 # MIT License